geli-lms/geli/docs/development/running-locally.md

 ## Running the API server

-First start MongoDB.
-When you are using the default port (27017) no further configuration is needed and you can start up the API server:
+First start MongoDB so that it is listening on `localhost:27017`.
+Then you can start up the API server:

     cd api
     npm run start
-    cd ..

 ## Running the web frontend

     cd app/webFrontend
     npm run start
-    cd ..

 Both commands will automatically watch for filesystem changes and recompile the code once you change it.

+For more information continue reading the main [README](../../README.md).